szarnyasg/duckdb-web/_posts/2024-11-29-duckdb-tricks-part-3.md

 We'll use a subset of the [Dutch railway services dataset](https://www.rijdendetreinen.nl/en/open-data/train-archive), which was already featured in a [blog post earlier this year]({% post_url 2024-05-31-analyzing-railway-traffic-in-the-netherlands %}).
 This time, we'll use the CSV files between January and October 2024: [`services-2024-01-to-10.zip`](https://blobs.duckdb.org/data/services-2024-01-to-10.zip).
-If you would like to follow the examples, download and decompress the data set before proceeding.
+If you would like to follow the examples, download and decompress the dataset before proceeding.

 ## Excluding Columns from a Table